peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `ERational Abs()`<br>
  Returns the absolute value of this rational number, that is, a number with the same value as this one but as a nonnegative number.
+* `ERational Add​(int v)`<br>
+ Not documented yet.
 * `ERational Add​(ERational otherValue)`<br>
  Adds two rational numbers.
+* `int compareTo​(int intOther)`<br>
+ Not documented yet.
 * `int compareTo​(ERational other)`<br>
- Compares an arbitrary-precision rational number with this instance.
+ Compares the mathematical value of an arbitrary-precision rational number with that of this instance.
 * `int CompareToBinary​(EFloat other)`<br>
- Compares an arbitrary-precision binary float with this instance.
+ Compares an arbitrary-precision binary floating-point number with this instance.
 * `int CompareToDecimal​(EDecimal other)`<br>
  Compares an arbitrary-precision decimal number with this instance.
 * `int CompareToTotal​(ERational other)`<br>